-My singing with mums and babies started in Abingdon Baptist toddler group.
+I started singing with mums and babies in Abingdon Baptist toddler group in 1983.
 It was here that, using my skills from primary school teaching, I started to devise a repertoire of fun sing-along songs popular enough to hold the attention of young children and their parents.
 And I noticed that the children played very nicely after our singing together – a lovely benefit of making music.
 This group became so popular that by the time I left, parents were sitting 3 deep around the room.

 When I moved to Emsworth in 1988 I started a singing group in my dining room.
 A few friends came round and we sang nursery rhymes for the children, with Linda Hume on her guitar.
 Soon we had 20 mums coming round, so we moved to a hall.
 After a while we had 40 families and outgrew the hall.

 At this time thirty years ago, there were no groups for mums and babies where singing was the main ingredient.
 Many groups concentrated on developing skills for the children but left no time for mums to socialise, mums were just as lonely as when at home.
 Many groups concentrated on cheering mums up but their children were just left to ‘mix in’ with other children.
 Our singalong group covered child development and parents socialising in one group.

 I feel that probably we were the founders of organised mums and baby music groups.
 We had so many customers that we moved to a bigger hall, and soon had so many families that we had to run 2 groups.
 People were coming from as far away as Guildford, Southampton and Bognor, to sing with us.

 By 1994 we regularly saw 120 families in 2 groups of 60 families every Friday; the sound of 60 people singing together was fantastic!
 The children loved it too and were spellbound.

 From this beginning I set up singing groups in Denmead, Chichester and Havant with similar success.